Villa Wedding in St. Thomas

 For those couples, we treat their wedding in the islands as the “real wedding”.
 This means, ladies, you can actually have 2 anniversaries!

-5. Save a Ton of $ on Your Wedding
+5. Save a Ton of $$$ on Your Wedding

 *As mentioned in #2 above: no matter where you are staying on island, we can use any beach on the island for your wedding.
 All beaches are public.
 For example, if you are staying at The Ritz, we can have your ceremony right on the beach at the resort – you DO NOT need to book it through the resort.
 If they say otherwise, you tell them Island Mike is coming and I’ll put them in their place!
+But as I also discussed in the beach section above I would recommend heading off resort anyway because there are far prettier beaches available.

 6. The Best Time of Year to Get Married in St. Thomas